lightningrodlabs/we-tauri/ui/libs/we-applet/README.md

 You can use [@lightningrodlabs/create-we-applet](https://npmjs.com/package/@lightningrodlabs/create-we-applet) to easily scaffold the initial structure for a We Applet.

-## Implementing a We Applet
+## Implementing the UI for a we applet

-You need to import the `SetupRenderers` type from `@lightningrodlabs/we-applet`, and have only a default export in your file:
+You need to import the `WeApplet` type from `@lightningrodlabs/we-applet`, and have only a default export in your file:

 > index.ts.